 3. FILL YOURSELF UP WITH TAPAS

-In its first edition back in 2011, only 24 venues organized this event, but each year more and more have joined until hitting the 130 tapas, and 68 street performances in this 2019 edition!
+In its first edition back in 2011, only 24 venues organized this event, but each year more and more have joined until hitting more than 140 tapas, and 70 street performances in this 2022 edition!
 So now you know, get all the tapas you can, and go back crawling to the best hostel in the area, of course, we’re talking about our Cats Hostel Madrid Sol!

 4. SEE (OR PRACTICE) SPORTS

 Many people take the opportunity to participate in a race.
-This October we’ll have a lot of fun runs, as the 10k Mercamadrid, or a race in support of the Down Syndrome Foundation in the Juan Carlos I Park, a place that is well worth a visit!
+This October we’ll have a lot of fun runs, as the 10k Mercamadrid on the 16th, or a race in support of the Down Syndrome Foundation on the 2nd in the Juan Carlos I Park, a place that is well worth a visit!